Big Changes In School Funding

 Responsible Fiscal Stewardship

 San Juan continues to face budget challenges, primarily due to inflationary operating costs, rising health benefit premiums, employee contract obligations, and declining student enrollment.
-The most recent budget revision projects a $14 million deficit for 2013-14.
-However, this will likely improve when the state budget is adopted, depending on the details of the education funding formula.
-The District will continue to work collaboratively and creatively with employees and the community to build a sustainable budget that supports the strategic plan and keeps our educational promise to all students.
+The most recent budget revision projects a $3.7 million deficit for 2013-14.
+District staff are currently working with employee group leaders and community members to identify strategies for eliminating this deficit spending which threatens the long-term fiscal health of the District.